 The International Criminal Tribunal for Rwanda began operating from its seat in Arusha, Tanzania in 1995, in the near-immediate aftermath of the Rwandan genocide in which hundreds of thousands of Rwandans lost their lives when the government incited the country’s majority ethnic group to attack the minority group.
 The ICTR, which was established pursuant to United Nations Security Council Resolution 955 of November 8, 1994, was responsible for prosecuting the individuals believed to be most responsible for the Rwandan genocide.
 After more than 20 years of operating, the ICTR issued its final judgment and closed its doors in December 2015.

 See IJRC’s Table of Cases for links to a summary of each indictment and its outcome at the ICTR.
+(Note: IJRC has also summarized and indexed the cases before the International Criminal Tribunal for the former Yugoslavia (ICTY).)

 The International Residual Mechanism for Criminal Tribunals (IRMCT), established by the UN Security Council in 2010, will continue to operate offices in Arusha, Tanzania and The Hague, Netherlands to conclude the remaining work of the ICTR and its counterpart the International Criminal Tribunal for the Former Yugoslavia (ICTY).